-“Let’s Do Something About It”
+“Let’s Do Something about It”

 Keep Massachusetts Beautiful officially launched in May 2014, but the organization’s roots trace back to the spring of 2008.
-That’s when Executive Director Neil Rhein’s wife encouraged him to stop simply complaining about the litter along the streets of his hometown in Mansfield, Mass., and “do something about it.”
+That’s when Executive Director Neil Rhein’s wife encouraged him to stop simply complaining about the litter along the streets of his hometown in Mansfield, MA, and “do something about it.”

-Since its inception, Keep Mansfield Beautiful has drastically reduced the volume of litter, beautified public spaces, fostered a sense of community pride, and delivered volunteer labor and in-kind donations worth more than $300,000 to the town of Mansfield.
-In the process, the town has been become a cleaner, greener place to live, work, and play.
+Since its inception, Keep Mansfield Beautiful has drastically reduced the volume of litter, beautified public spaces, fostered a sense of community pride, and delivered volunteer labor and in-kind donations worth more than $350,000 to the town of Mansfield.
+In the process, the town has become a cleaner, greener place to live, work, and play.

 Learn more about the benefits of launching a Keep Massachusetts Beautiful chapter in your community or contact us for more information.